 As we cut woodlands, clear land, pave roads and parking lots, and construct houses and buildings, we change the permeability of the ground.
 Falling rain has fewer places to soak in gradually.
 Runoff from hard surfaces occurs faster and in greater volumes.
 Increased stormwater runoff can worsen flooding, erosion, and water pollution and destroy stream habitats.

-Many stormwater SCMs in the Town are owned and maintained by the development, and some are privately owned and maintained.
+Many SCMs in the Town are owned and maintained by the development and some are privately owned and maintained.
 The Town of Leland maintains SCMs in public road right-of-ways.
 Generally, these SCMs serve public roads and Town-owned facilities.
-SCMs serving private development are on private property and are typically owned and maintained by the property owners.
+SCMs serving private developments are on private property and are typically owned and maintained by the property owners.

 SCMs are inspected periodically to ensure they are safe and function properly.
 The Town also relies on citizens to report problems that arise between inspection dates.
 If you see a stormwater problem, please call the Stormwater Hotline at (910) 408-3052!

 - Use fertilizer and pesticides only when needed and apply the correct amounts.
 Have your soil tested to determine the exact nutrients your lawn needs.
-The Cooperative Extension Service, has free soil testing kits.
+The Cooperative Extension Service has free soil testing kits.
 Contact the Cooperative Extension Service at (910) 253-2610 or 25 Referendum Drive, Bolivia, NC 28422.

-- Tell a friend or neighbor how they can help protect water quality, too!
+- Tell a friend or neighbor how they can help protect water quality!

-Help protect the lifestyle and water resources that make Leland, N.C. a great place to live, play, and raise a family!
+Help protect the lifestyle and water resources that make Leland a great place to live, play, and raise a family!